FastGitORG/fgitR/README.md

 `fgitR` is a package to do git operation with FastGit automatically.

+For current stage, `fgitR` is only tested under macOS, and it should works well on OS with POSIX.
+For Windows, we will test and fix in the future.

 ## Installation

-Once the initial development finish.
-We will consider to post `fgitR` to CRAN.
+Once the initial development finish, we will post `fgitR` to CRAN.
 So for, please install development version of `fgitR` from GitHub:
 <!-- You can install the released version of fgitR from [CRAN](https://CRAN.R-project.org) with: -->

 ``` r